ynput/ayon-documentation/website/docs/addon_zbrush_admin.md

 There is a file named ``current_file.txt`` to merely stores the current filepath so that the Zbrush can recognize what the current file is.

-:::note Limitation for getting current_file.txt Current file
+:::note Limitation for metadata
+All the AYON-related data is only relevant when users use the workfile tool to open and save as the ``.zpr`` file in Zbrush.
+If users manually use `Save As` and `Open` from the `File` tool in Zbrush, the AYON data would not be saved and kept correctly into ``.zbrushmetadata`` folder.
 :::

-## Manipulating data with zmetadata
-Although it is not advised to touch with the ``.zburshmetadata``